Assignment: Earth Sustainability Framework

 4.3.
 Align with New Water Realities

 4.3.a.
-USC will achieve a 20% potable water use reduction per square foot of total campus building space by fiscal year 2028 (fiscal year 2014 baseline).
+Achieve a 20% potable water use reduction per square foot of total campus building space by fiscal year 2028 (fiscal year 2014 baseline).

 4.4.
 Develop Healthy Ecosystems

 4.4.a.
-USC will develop and begin implementing a long-term plan for grounds and landscaping and strategic planting standards by fiscal year 2024.
+Develop and begin implementing a long-term plan for grounds and landscaping and strategic planting standards by fiscal year 2024.

 4.4.b.
-USC will update its Design Guidelines to incorporate health and wellness strategies into facilities designs by fiscal year 2023.
+Update USC’s Design Guidelines to incorporate health and wellness strategies into facilities designs by fiscal year 2023.

 4.5.
 Strengthen Transparency and Accountability

 4.5.a.
-USC will establish a publicly accessible online dashboard to track sustainability resource metrics by fiscal year 2023.
+Establish a publicly accessible online dashboard to track sustainability resource metrics by fiscal year 2023.

 4.5.b.
-USC will publish annual reports on operational sustainability goals progress within six months of the close of each fiscal year.
+Publish annual reports on operational sustainability goals progress within six months of the close of each fiscal year.

 4.5.c.
-USC will incorporate sustainability criteria into operations performance reviews by fiscal year 2024.
+Incorporate sustainability criteria into operations performance reviews by fiscal year 2024.

 5.2.
 Achieve a university culture of sustainability by 2028, defined as 80% of students, faculty and staff demonstrating an understanding of sustainability and perceiving USC as having a culture that cultivates sustainability.